goldbergyoni/nodebestpractices/sections/errorhandling/testingerrorflows.md

     body: invalidGroupInfo,
     json: true
   }).then((response) => {
-    //oh no if we reached here than no exception was thrown }).catch(function (response) {
+    // if we were to execute the code in this block, no error was thrown in the operation above }).catch(function (response) {
     expect(400).to.equal(response.statusCode);
     done();